tgfrerer/island/README.md

   Nvidia-specific extensions for mesh and task shaders.
 These can be used in regular graphics pipelines.

-* **Shader code debugging**: Shader GLSL code may be hot-reloaded too.
+* **Shader code debugging**: Shader code may be hot-reloaded too.
-  Any change in shader files triggers a recompile, and (Vulkan) pipelines are automatically rebuilt if needed.
-Shaders may include other shaders via `#include` directives.
+  Island supports shader code hot-reloading for HLSL, GLSL, or SPIR-V shader source files.
+Any change in these files triggers a recompile, and (Vulkan) pipelines are automatically rebuilt if needed.
+  HLSL/GLSL Shaders may use `#include` directives.
 Error messages will point at file and line number, and include a brief listing with problematic lines highlighted in context.

 * **Code tweaks**: Near-instant in-code parameter tweaks for Debug builds (no need to recompile) by using a special `TWEAK()` macro.

-* **Multi-Window** Island allows you to hoop up multiple swapchains to a single application.
+* **Multi-Window** Island allows you to hook up multiple swapchains to a single application.
 This is particularly useful for multi-window scenarios.
 See [example][example-multiwindow]